Last Updated on August 11, 2022 by Michelle Ball

 Sit Out Period Does Not Apply With Discipline Transfer

-If a transfer may qualify for a sit out period on paper, but it turns out the transfer was based on student discipline, a student may not play sports for one year.
-This means that if a high school student moved due to an expulsion agreement or suspension, they also may be prohibited from competing at School Y.
+If a transfer may qualify for a sit out period on paper, but it turns out the transfer was based on student discipline, a student may not play sports at the new school for one year.
+This means that if a high school student moved due to an expulsion agreement or suspension, they will be prohibited from competing at School Y.

 Although sit out periods stink, at least some students can now play at a new school, whereas before, they could not.
 For more information, see the CIF website here.
 Go team!